tell/latticechlgs/README.md

 # Copyright Notices

-The copyrights belong to the authors of [SVP Challenge](https://www.latticechallenge.org/svp-challenge/) and [Ideal Lattice Challenge](https://www.latticechallenge.org/ideallattice-challenge/), please refer them for the details.
+The copyrights belong to the authors of [SVP Challenge](https://www.latticechallenge.org/svp-challenge/) and [Ideal Lattice Challenge](https://www.latticechallenge.org/ideallattice-challenge/).